trstlabs/intento/x/auto-ibc-tx/README.md

 Use cases include payroll, dollar-cost averaging, managing contract workflows.
 Respective messages for these actions are: MsgSend on any Cosmos SDK chain; MsgSwapExactAmountIn on Osmosis and MsgExecuteContract on CosmWasm chains.

 Local messages to this chain can also be scheduled.
-This can be used to Autocompound tokens to any validator, stream local TRST tokens or even stream IBC Transfers.
+This can be used to Autocompound tokens to any validator, stream local INTO tokens or even stream IBC Transfers.

 ## Automating user assets